 Spiritual and Religious Life

-For more information about Spiritual & Religious Life, please contact Dr. Rebecca Weidensaul, Associate Dean of Students at Rebecca@drexel.edu or 215.895.2501.
+For more information about Spiritual and Religious Life, please contact Dr. Rebecca Weidensaul, Associate Dean of Students, at Rebecca@drexel.edu or 215.895.2501.

 We encourage students to take advantage of the spectrum of resources available to support their spiritual identity development and expression of religious traditions.
 The following resources are available to students and create the Spiritual & Religious Life Network on campus: